An SAP Basis administrator is an IT professional responsible for running your SAP landscape.

 Third-party application management tools like Protera AppCare build on the improvements of HANA, providing SAP Basis admins with better visibility, and the ability to deliver improved performance, time-to-value and cost savings.

-Administrators often have to replicate some or all of a database, for example to provide a system backup or test an upgrade before applying it to production.
-This has historically been surprisingly difficult to do in most databases.
+Administrators often have to replicate some or all of a database, e.g., provide a system backup or test an upgrade before applying it to production.
+In the past, this was surprisingly difficult to do in most databases.
 With HANA, replication works out of the box, and provides richer features and better control than previous databases.

 This improves the capabilities of SAP HANA Basis administrators, and increases the level of service they should be providing.
 Your Basis team can more easily fine-tune your data replication strategy to meet exacting disaster recovery and high availability standards.